 the requirements set out in section 10 have been met,

-provided that the Interconnected Party may take limited quantities of Gas at the Delivery Point, when and to the extent reasonably requested by First Gas to facilitate commissioning.
+provided that the Interconnected Party may take limited quantities of Gas, when and to the extent reasonably requested by First Gas, to facilitate commissioning that Additional Delivery Point.

 In respect of any Delivery Point in operation on the Commencement Date, the Gas-on Date shall be the Commencement Date.